Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

-We characterize the spectrum of SpRS noise generated by the OLS as a function of wavelength in the O\nobreakdash-band (representing possible quantum channels).
+We characterize the spectrum of SpRS noise generated by the OLS as a function of wavelength across the full O\nobreakdash-band (1260\nobreakdash-1360\,nm), representing possible quantum channels.
 The entangled photon pair source (EPPS) used in our experiment generates a broadband spectrum due to type\nobreakdash-0 spontaneous parametric down-conversion (SPDC) that spans $\sim 40$\,nm centered at 1300\,nm.
 Although not employed here, this source is compatible with WDM quantum networking using multiple quantum channels for multi-node or high-rate distribution~\cite{jordan_ent_dist}.
 However, SpRS is not uniform across all O\nobreakdash-band channels; it has a complex spectrum generating higher or lower noise for different channels~\cite{jordan_ent_dist}.
 As such, it is worthwhile to study the spectrum of SpRS generated by coexisting classical sources to examine the impact of hybrid quantum-classical WDM networks.
-While SpRS from variable single-wavelength sources across the C\nobreakdash-band has been studied extensively~\cite{aleksic_sprsqkd2015, sprs_model,jordan_ent_dist,peng_qkd_osc2025}, broadband sources (such as the fully-loaded C\nobreakdash-band OLS used here) can create an aggregate SpRS spectrum with new features and insights for WDM quantum networking.
+While O\nobreakdash-band SpRS spectrum characteristics from variable single-wavelength or few-wavelength sources across the C\nobreakdash-band have been studied extensively~\cite{aleksic_sprsqkd2015, sprs_model,jordan_ent_dist,peng_qkd_osc2025,wang_qkd2017}, broadband sources can create an aggregate SpRS spectrum with new features and insights for WDM quantum networking.
+The fully-loaded C\nobreakdash-band OLS used here represents an important case-study for broadband SpRS spectra.